The skyline of edmonton with a bridge over a river.

 April 22, 2022

-Ahead of its North America Conference on April 5th – 7th, Edmonton Global’s Director for Hydrogen, Brent Lakeman, spoke with World Hydrogen North America about Edmonton Global’s active role in promoting the Edmonton region as a first mover in the global hydrogen economy.
+Ahead of its North America Conference on April 5th – 7th, Edmonton Global’s Director for Hydrogen, Brent Lakeman, spoke with World Hydrogen North America about Edmonton Global’s active role in promoting the Edmonton Region as a first mover in the global hydrogen economy.
 The World Hydrogen North America Conference aims to highlight the increasing scale of clean hydrogen projects to decarbonize economies and achieve emission reduction targets.

 See excerpts from the conversation.